 Essentially, you are put in a situation where you have to argue against your own insurance company.
 They may debate the amount of compensation you are seeking and say that you are partly at fault.
-Should this be the case, our car accident lawyers can help you recover the compensation you deserve.
+Should this be the case, our car accident lawyers in Denver, CO can help you recover the compensation you deserve.

 Injuries sustained may differ from person to person, depending on the impact strength, speed of the vehicles, and protection provided by seat belts or airbags, among others.

 Some of the most common car accident injuries are: